 Wei Lin, M.D., Ph.D.
 Dr. Lin has served as a member of our Board of Directors since March 8, 2023.
-He is currently the Chief Medical Officer at Erasca where he leads development strategy and execution of the company's precision oncology programs.
-Prior to joining Erasca, he served as Head of Development at Nektar Therapeutics where he oversaw the development of the company's immuno-oncology and immunology pipeline.
-Before Nektar, Dr. Lin was at Genentech, where he served as the Global Development Leader for cancer immunotherapy in lung and head and neck cancer.
+From January 2021 until April 2023, he served as the Chief Medical Officer at Erasca, Inc. where he led development strategy and execution of the company's precision oncology programs.
+Prior to joining Erasca, from October 2018 to January 2021, he served as Head of Development at Nektar Therapeutics where he oversaw the development of the company's immuno-oncology and immunology pipeline.
+Before Nektar, from October 2011, Dr. Lin was at Genentech, where he served as the Global Development Leader for cancer immunotherapy in lung and head and neck cancer.
 Dr. Lin also served as a faculty member at the M.D.
 Anderson Cancer Center in Houston in the Department of Thoracic/Head and Neck Medical Oncology.
 He received a B.A. from Haverford College and an M.D. from Harvard Medical School.
 He completed a residency in internal medicine at Massachusetts General Hospital in Boston and a fellowship in medical oncology at the University of Texas M.D.
 Anderson Cancer Center.
 Dr. Lin has extensive clinical research experience and has been published in more than 15 peer-reviewed journals, including New England Journal of Medicine, Lancet Oncology, and Journal of Clinical Oncology.
 We believe that Dr. Lin is qualified to serve on our Board of Directors because of his extensive knowledge and experience with respect to the biotechnology and oncology industries and significant development strategy experience.